valtterisa/valzu.js/README.md

 **Valzu.js** is an open-source, lightweight full‑stack framework built with TypeScript and ES modules.
 It supports server‑side rendering with file‑based routing and client‑side hydration—allowing you to build modern, dynamic web applications with minimal configuration.

-> **Note:**
-> Valzu.js is not built on React, though it uses similar component-based concepts.
-It uses a custom virtual DOM implementation where JSX (or direct calls to `createElement`) is converted into a virtual DOM that is rendered to HTML on the server and hydrated on the client.

 ---

 ## Features